jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

     Above you import your BrowserRouter with which you can wrap your entire route hierarchy.
 This makes routing information from React Router available to all its descendent components.

-    Then in the component of your choosing (usually top tier such as App.js), you create your routes using the Route and Switch Components
+    Then in the component of your choosing, usually top tier such as App.js, you can create your routes using the Route and Switch Components

     ```js
     import { Route, Switch } from 'react';